Summer Sessions 2011

 - have a valid medical consent form signed by a parent or guardian (medical forms will be mailed to JYM registrants)

 - attend the activities of the JYM group to which assigned.

-- If parent(s), guardian, or sponsor for a child under 18 years old, assume responsibility for the safety and well-being of that person.
+- Parent(s), guardian, or sponsor for a child under 18 years old assume responsibility for the safety and well-being of that person.